Green UX – Responsible design enhances sales

 How to assess your website’s environmental impact?

-An excellent way to start your Green UX journey is by assessing the current energy consumption and carbon footprint of your website.
-One easy-to-use and visually clear tool for this is the Website Carbon Calculator.
+An excellent way to start the Green UX journey is to analyse the current website's energy consumption and carbon footprint.
+One user-friendly and visually clear tool for this is the Website Carbon Calculator.

-By entering your website's address into the tool, you can get an estimate of the following:
+By entering your site’s address into the tool, you receive an estimate of the following:

-• How much CO₂ emissions occur with a single page load
+• How much CO₂ emissions are generated per page load

-• How your website compares to other internet sites
+• How your website compares to others on the internet

-• Whether your site operates on renewable energy
+• Whether your site runs on renewable energy

-The tool also provides annual estimates, such as how many trees would be needed to offset your site's emissions.
-The results help identify concrete areas for improvement that can achieve ecological and business benefits.
+The tool also provides yearly estimates, such as how many trees would be needed to offset your site’s emissions.
+The results help identify tangible areas for improvement that can achieve ecological and business benefits.

 How does Green UX support business?

-Green UX is not merely a matter of image.
-It also improves:
+Green UX is not just a question of image.
+It also enhances:

 • Sales and leads: faster pages → more conversions